RARe: Retrieval Augmented Retrieval with In-Context Examples: Related Work

 \paragraph{Retrieval} Large language models pre-trained with autoregressive setups \citep{jiang2023mistral7b, dubey2024llama3herdmodels} have shown remarkable performance when adapted to retrieval tasks \citep{wang2024improving, behnamghader2024llm2vec}, outperforming encoder-style retrievers \citep{izacard2022unsupervised, wang2024textembeddings}.
 Despite these advancements, a challenge that remains is the ability to tailor retrieval systems to specific tasks or queries.
 To address this, a recent line of work explores incorporating instructions into retrieval by training models to use task-specific instructions along with the query \citep{su-etal-2023-one, asai-etal-2023-task}. \citet{oh2024instructir} and \citet{weller2024followir} further propose using instructions that are specific to each query.
 Another well-established technique in retrieval is query expansion \citep{jagerman2023queryexpansion, li2023generate, chen-etal-2024-analyze}, where the query is augmented with additional terms to enrich the embedding as a form of relevance feedback \citep{lvpseudo}.
-Recent efforts have focused on applying LLMs to expand the original query before retrieval \citep{wang-etal-2023-query2doc, shen-etal-2024-retrieval}.
-These techniques are not mutually exclusive, and can be integrated with our approach.
+Recent efforts have focused on applying LLMs to expand the original query before retrieval \citep{wang-etal-2023-query2doc, shen-etal-2024-retrieval, dai2022promptagatorfewshotdenseretrieval}.
+However, our focus is on the dense retrieval paradigm where a separate strong generative LLM is not available or used.